kpcraig/vault-plugin-secrets-testing/README.md

 having an external service, or modifying a plugin that has a lot of other considerations.
 I assume if you're looking at this you know at least a little about plugin development.

-To the extent that it matters,
+To the extent that it matters, this was written for my job at Hashicorp and as such is their code.

 ## Building
 ```sh